-If you need to leave home to protect yourself and your children, it helps to plan in advance so that you will be ready and prepared to stay safe if that time comes.
+If you need to leave home to protect yourself, your children or other family members, it helps to plan in advance so that you will be ready and prepared to stay safe if that time comes.

 Thinking about different situations or patterns can help you to plan.
 If you need to leave, when will be the best time?
-Maybe your partner works, goes to the gym or to the pub.
+Maybe your partner travels to work, goes to the gym or to the pub.
 Knowing patterns in how they spend their time can help with your planning.

 - Do your children know how to ring 999 in an emergency?
 If not, teach them what they would need to say (full name, address and phone number).